stevenhggns/Buckley_Lab_SIP_project_protocols/nucleotide_extraction/DNA_RNA_extraction_Protocol.md

 1. Centrifuge for 5 min at 16 000 x _g_ at 4<sup>o</sup>C.

-1. Transfer the aqueous layer to a new 1.5 ml microcentrifuge tube.
+1. Transfer the aqueous layer to a new 2 ml microcentrifuge tube.
+	* Approx. volume transferred: ~0.9 ml
+	* __Note:__ Make sure to not pipette up the organic layer.
+	* __Note:__ This is the final tube that will contain the purified nucleotides, so label it well.

 1. Precipitate the nucleic acids with 1.5-2 volumes of **Polyethylene glycol solution**.
-	* Approx. volumne of PEG: 1 ml
+	* Approx. volume of PEG: 1 ml

 1. Mix well through inversion by hand.